dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 "Hello, world!"
 ```

-... and these literals permit escape sequences similar to JSON escape sequences
+... and these literals permit escape sequences similar to JSON using a
-using backslash:
+backslash:

 ```dhall
 "Line 1\nLine 2\n"